Kamande-254/pdsnd_github/README.md

 * new_york_city.zip - dataset used for analysis (zipped csv file)
 * washington.zip - dataset used for analysis (zipped csv file)

+## Installation

+To run this project, you'll need Python installed on your computer.
+Additionally, you can install the required libraries by running  `pip install pandas and numpy`

 ## Credits
 I discovered a useful tool by Ahmed Samy Mekkawy to address the lack of gender and user data in Washington.
 Visit [Kaggle](https://www.kaggle.com/ahmedsamymekkawy/my-udacity-project-us-bikeshare-data) to take a look.
 An enormous shout-out and appreciation go out to Udacity's outstanding instructors for giving such helpful information during this journey.